 - These are oil soluble.
 It removes dirt and dead skin cells from the surface, penetrates deeper into the pores, and breaks down the sebum, causing inflammation and breakouts.
 It unclogs pores.

 - The most popularly used BHA is salicylic acid.

 - It is anti-inflammatory.
 It is hydrating and moisturizing.

 - Use it once or twice a week.
-When your skin feels bumpy and oily to touch is the best time to use it.
-Everyone’s skin is different and shed dead skin cells at different rates.
+The best time to use is when your skin feels bumpy and oily to the touch.
+Everyone’s skin is different and sheds dead skin cells at different rates.
 Listen to your skin.